portableant/museologi.st/content/writing/social.md

 ### 7. QR code and glyph based technology

 Whilst not fully engaging in the use of QR and glyphs within the BM for innovative social media based  exercises (a concept that has been applied for different campaigns at museums around the world[^27]), several examples of their use can be found within the BM’s estate.
 For example, projects have made use of QR code technology for enabling access to enhanced resources, with this year’s outdoor  collaboration with Kew Gardens (the Australia Garden on the West lawn of the forecourt) containing  labels integrated with QR codes.

 These allow anyone equipped with the correct handset and software to interact with information online (see figure 4 for an example of one such label.)
-Secondly an exhibition on the Akan Dum[^28] held in room 3 in 2010[^29] had a QR code that linked to a mobile site, which allowed people to access enhanced information and download an MP3 track of the drum being played30 from Spotify or iTunes.
+Secondly an exhibition on the Akan Dum[^28] held in room 3 in 2010[^29] had a QR code that linked to a mobile site,  which allowed people to access enhanced information and download an MP3 track of the drum being played[^30] from Spotify or iTunes.
 Whilst not promoting a two-way dialogue, these glyphs can be a doorway to social interaction: a Facebook check-in to a place facilitated by a code is one such use.

 Eden (2011) has also conducted experimental work on the QRpedia project within the BM galleries (see also the Derby Museums project), where codes could be placed on labels and scanning would take the consumer directly to the Wikipedia page (he specifically discusses the Rosetta Stone), and this could also be relevant for Museum web pages.

 ![Figure 4: A QR code in the BM Australia Garden exhibition on the West forecourt, 2011.
 The QR code on the sign (shown on the right) directs visitors to a mobile webpage via a short URL: [http://bit.ly/lHPhkB](http://bit.ly/lHPhkB), which resolves to [the Australia Trail stop 1 page](http://www.britishmuseum.org/mobile/australia_trail/australia_stop_1.aspx) on the British Museum website.
 (Photo by author.)
 This follows best practice for using glyphs and mobile devices.](../images/papers/socmedia/figure4.png)

 Prior to these implementations, QR codes[^31] have been utilised elsewhere within the BM.
 The PA&T website produces a glyph via Google Charts for each individual artefact recorded.
 However, many in the marketing (and indeed museum) industry believe that QR codes have had their day and technology has moved on (for example towards Near Field Communication (NFC) or Augmented Reality (AR) - see Rossoff 2011).
 However they are seen in very varied locations, most often print based but sometimes in innovative locations (for example Betfair's use of QR code on the GB volleyball team uniform (Eleftheriou-Smith 2011)).
 The SDDC has also experimented with the use of AR glyphs within exhibition spaces (Mannion, 2011a & 2011b) which has been documented by staff in a comprehensive video (appropriately shared on social media platform Vimeo.[^32])

 ### 8. The British Museum on Facebook

 The BM's Facebook page (see figure 5) has been in operation since April 2009 and is used as a discursive interface for the Museum's activities.
 At the time of writing (September 5th 2011), the profile has attracted 137,776 likes and has had 6,178 check-ins.
 The information page provides clear links to the Museum's other social personas for other audiences (of which it has several, just as many individuals also project multiple distinct identities on the web; DiMicco & Millen 2007).
 All of the BM's activities online and via the creative departments are aided by the strong brand awareness and high visibility in the world's press (see Bonacchi, Furneaux and Pett for further discussion of the importance of brand in this volume.)
 This is of course something that many organisations can only aspire to, and the authors appreciate their privileged position.
 All of the above concepts are tied to specific benchmarks which help to determine whether the mediums chosen are worthwhile; for example on Facebook a target of 200,000 'likes'[^33] has already been reached, and for Twitter, the target of 100,000 _followers_[^34] should be realised by March 2012.

 The BM has many areas of contention that can spark intense online debate; issues such as  repatriation[^35] of objects or human remains and therefore the institution’s Facebook presence offers a clear statement of expectation and rules of engagement for host and participants:

 > This page is an open forum where anyone is welcome to contribute.
 Discussion is encouraged, but please be aware that any offensive, defamatory, obscene or harassing comments or personal attacks of any kind will be removed.
 Spamming, repeat submissions of the same (or very similar) contributions or content that is off-topic may also be removed.

 The marketing department of the BM is responsible for the social media output (in conjunction with the department of LV&A) and this platform is primarily used to broadcast information about the Museum and partner museums activities worldwide, information on scientific research, excavation discoveries and it elicits commentary and 'likes' via inviting people to interact and give examples of how certain events are celebrated in their part of the world.
-Quantitative analysis is conducted on the postings via the 'insights' facility; the mean 'likes' for posts is around 147 and the most popular posts (usually Egypt related) receive over 85,000 views.
+Quantitative analysis is conducted on the postings via the 'insights' facility; the mean 'likes' fo posts is around 147 and the most popular posts (usually Egypt related) receive over 85,000 views.
 Others that rank highly include simple facts about the museum, news pieces, behind-the-scenes video posts and links to blog posts.
 Asking direct questions to the BM fan base usually elicits substantial feedback.

 ![Figure 5: The British Museum's presence on Facebook](../images/papers/socmedia/figure5.png)

 The demographic breakdown of users for the page is relatively straightforward to obtain from the 'Insights' interface (unless people lie about date of birth and gender, which some do because of privacy concerns; Ellison et al. 2007) and produces some interesting figures:

 - The largest proportion of fans are from the United Kingdom.
 - The city with the most fans is Madrid, Spain.